Bjoern-Hegstam/shopping-list-js/README.md

   Would be cool to do the, not uncommon feature, where you start with a dropdown with a selection of the most common item types.
 Then you can type to narrow down the selection.

 * Keep current error reponse for api requests, but add a proper error page for non-api requests.

+* Change all DB-calls in main.js to return $.ajax instead of baking in the callback in the success attribute.